 1. Our journal accepts unpublished and state-of-the-art papers.
 All papers must be submitted with a cover letter stating it is an unpublished article which is not undergoing current publishing processes elsewhere.
 It should also specify that all authors agree with contents therein and they give the publishing rights to Revista Facultad de Ingeniería (REDIN) from Universidad de Antioquia.
-We will only accept papers written in English.

 State-of-the-art papers should preferably not exceed 30 Letter-sized pages written with 12-pt.
 Times New Roman font in single space, and with symmetric margins of 2,5 cm.
 All papers shall contain: title in English and Spanish, abstract in English and Spanish, keywords in English and Spanish, introduction, subject development, conclusions, acknowledgements (optional), and references.
 Tables and figures taken from other sources must be referenced in footnote.
 The main author of a sate-of-the-art paper must relate five publications of his own on the same subject in the cover letter and copyright transfer agreement.
 Tables and figures must be inserted and placed along the text.
 State-of-the-art papers may have a maximum of five self-citations in the last five years and must report at least 50 references.